wp-plugins/get-options/readme.txt

 = 1.0 =
 * First version !
 = 1.1.0 =
 * Just some changes in the readme.txt file
+= 1.1.1 =
+* Just some changes in the readme.txt file
+= 1.1.2 =
+* Just some changes in the readme.txt file

 == Upgrade Notice ==